-OR

-- (c) Any other BCom degree with a major with comparable content, and as far as is necessary, complemented by an entrance examination. - (d) Please be advised that academic performance in past qualifications will be taken into consideration.
+- (a) BCom (Logistics Management) degree OR - (b) Advanced Diploma (Logistics Management) OR - (c) Any other BCom with a major with comparable content, and as far as is necessary, complemented by an entrance examination. - (d) Please be advised that academic performance in past qualifications will be taken into consideration.